 - Leaks: Because of concrete's texture, it can develop leaks and cracks if it is not protected in cold weather.

 Where to Buy Concrete Bird Baths

-Concrete baths are readily available at many major retailers, including garden centers, landscaping nurseries and lawn ornament stores.
+Concrete baths are readily available at many major retailers, including home improvement stores, garden centers, landscaping nurseries, and lawn ornament stores.
 Online retailers, however, typically offer a wider range of bird bath styles and designs.
 Online retailers offering a varied selection of concrete bird baths include:

 The cost of concrete baths varies based on the size and design of the bath, as well as the retailer.
 Inexpensive, basic designs can be as low as $15, while more elaborate, higher quality bird baths can cost $200 or higher.
 If ordering a concrete design online, consider shipping charges for the weight when calculating the final cost, as well as any handling needs to ensure the bath arrives safely.